theo546/my-arch-setup/ungoogled-chromium/README.md

 Now access `chrome://extensions/`, activate the `Developer mode` on the top right.

 Download the latest version of chromium-web-store from [GitHub](https://github.com/NeverDecaf/chromium-web-store/releases).
-To install the previously downloaded file, drag it on Chromium window, it'll prompt you to accept the extension permissions, simply click on `Add extension`.
+To install the previously downloaded file, drag it on the Chromium window, it'll prompt you to accept the extension permissions, simply click on `Add extension`.

 You may now install any extension, I can recommend you to install:
 - [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)